Crown Jewel (2018): Reception

 The WWE World Cup Final was rated "C+" by Silverstein and Crosby, who said it was "creative though a bit confounding".
 Powell felt that all of the tournament matches were "basic and brief", and that Shane McMahon had become "yet another heel authority figure" in WWE.
 In addition to the SmackDown Tag Team Championship match, Rose said that most of the tournament matches were "paint by numbers" or "nothing special", with only Ziggler-Angle "decent" and Ziggler-Rollins "pretty good".
 He also said that Ziggler-McMahon "couldn't be more destructive towards people that need a boost the most" – a sentiment he also felt about the Universal Championship match – while a "McMahon winning [the WWE World Cup], which was to crown the best in the world, feels like an allegory for something."

 For the two world championship matches, Silverstein and Crosby gave the Universal Championship match a "D+" rating.
 They said that Brock Lesnar's win was a positive, but it was wholly outweighed by "no offense from [Braun] Strowman".
 Powell was positive of the match, stating that it was a good decision to not rush Strowman into winning a world title.
 For the WWE Championship match between AJ Styles and Samoa Joe, Silverstein and Crosby gave it a "C+" rating for being "relatively slow".
 Rose said that it "was good while it lasted, but they've had better matches".

 Crown Jewel was awarded WrestleCraps Gooker Award, an annual booby prize for the worst gimmick, storyline, or event in wrestling.
 In their induction, the website stated that the event "was a bad idea from day one".
 The site also noted that if were not for the final three matches, Crown Jewel "would have been a passable, if completely tasteless, pay-per-view event".
 The event received awards in three negative categories at the annual Wrestling Observer Newsletter awards.
 The event itself was named Worst Major Wrestling Show, while the main event between The Brothers of Destruction and D-Generation X was named Worst Match of the Year.
-Furthermore, the business ties between Saudi Arabia and the WWE were recognized as the Most Disgusting Promotional Tactic of the year.
+Furthermore, the business ties between Saudi Arabia and WWE were recognized as the Most Disgusting Promotional Tactic of the year.
 Shawn Michaels described the event as a "glorified house show" that was, in his opinion, insignificant.